 Francis - voyage under Capt.
 William Reed to rescue survivors of the wreck of the Sydney Cove.
 Left Port Jackson 1st February 1798 and returned 9th March 1798.
 Flinders was on board as surveyor and map - maker.

 Norfolk - Flinders was given eight weeks to sail north along the coast of New South Wales and carry out further charting.
-He left 8th July 1799 and returned 20th August having got as far as the Glasshouse Mountains and Morten Bay.
+He left 8th July 1799 and returned 20th August having got as far as the Glasshouse Mountains and Moreton Bay.

 Reliance - two short voyages to supply Norfolk Island - completed December 1799.